Klukwan’s People

 Demographics

 The people of Klukwan are gaining a reputation for their generous hospitality and openness to visitors.
-For the past six years Klukwan has hosted the Putney Student Travel group.
-The Putney students typically stay in Klukwan for a month in the summer.

 The Chilkat River is an important source of sustenance for Klukwan residents